Performance of the agricultural sector

 - the relationships between prices and quantities of both outputs and inputs.

-The resource performance of the agricultural sector is further enriched by analysing key targets of the European Green Deal.
+The resource performance of the agricultural sector can be seen by analysing key targets of the European Green Deal.
 For this reason, analyses on sales of pesticides and the risks from their use as well as on fertiliser consumption are also provided in this article.

 - Agriculture (t_agri), see: